Lying in State (song): Music and lyrics

 Mustaine also said about the song: "'Lying In State' part is a double entendre which I'm pretty familiar with doing.
 The 'lying in state' was a place where you… Once you die, you're lying in state for all to see.
 Or, right now, with people who are still upright, standing by the podium, lying in a position of state."
 (The song) talks about how I've seen the world change in the years that I've been alive.
 I guess the double entendre came from watching a lot of these politicians, you just know when they're asked a question the answer is such spin, somebody that doesn't know shit is gonna go, 'Oh, I get it,' because they don't wanna say, 'I have no idea what he just said.'
 But for me, since I watch a lot of political pundits to try to get inspiration for songs, I see when people are spinning stuff, and to me that's lying in state."

 Music video

 The music video for "Lying in State" features Megadeth mascot Vic Rattlehead rescuing a young boy from a graveyard, while the band plays inside of a tomb.
 The video was directed by Leo Liberti, who also directed part one (Conquer or Die!)'s music video.

 The video was first announced in November, 2017.
+This is also the first music video to feature their current drummer, Dirk Verbeuren and the last music video to feature their former long-time bassist, David Ellefson.